HL7/davinci-crd/src/pagecontent/hooks.md

 Client systems SHALL determine whether a payer system should receive the PHI or non-PHI version of the CRD interface at the time the payer is configured to have access to their system.

+NOTES:
-NOTE: The non-PHI information exchanged is considered "de-identified, but potentially re-identifiable".
+* The non-PHI information exchanged is considered "de-identified, but potentially re-identifiable".
 As such, when retaining this information for audit purposes, access to the information SHALL be restricted and itself audited as would access to PHI log information.
+* For the purposes of non-PHI interactions, this specification does not consider the Patient resource id as PHI.
+If organizational policy requires the Patient.id to be treated as PHI, implementers will need to anonymize the id and support query of the patient's related resources by the anonymized id.

 ### Additional Considerations